Kuoxsr/fhb-villager-sounds/adult/README.md

 1. In Minecraft's main menu, click "Options"
 2. Click "Resource Packs."
 3. At the bottom of the screen that appears, click "Open Pack Folder."
-4. Drop this zip file into this folder using your file manager and then return to Minecraft.
+4. Drop the zip file into this folder using your file manager and then return to Minecraft.
 You should see the pack in the list at the left side of the screen (Available)
 5. Click the arrow on the pack to move it to the right side of the screen (Selected)
 6. Click "Done" and play the game.

 ## How to hear all the sounds
-All the sounds are random in their context, so you may need to try multiple times to hear them all.
-Also, the game pitch-shifts the sounds for variety, so they can sound kind of different, even if they're not.
+Most of the sounds are random in their context, so you may need to try multiple times to hear them all.
+Also, the game pitch-shifts many of these sounds for variety, so they can sound kind of different, even if they're not.
 Be patient.
 The "Editions" section below shows how many of each type of sound to expect.

 * Find a village.
 Just hanging around the inhabitants, you should hear them make various "ambient" sounds.